Alfa-Bank: Protection of business reputation

 On 21 January 2014, Alfa-Bank and Mikhail Fridman filed a lawsuit for the protection of their business reputation against the chairman of the Yabloko Party, Sergei Mitrokhin, the editorial staff of the Izvestia newspaper and a correspondent from the newspaper.
-They considered that statements made by Mitrokhin and Izvestia that "Aleksei Navalny is carrying out political orders from the Alfa Group" did not correspond to reality and discredited their business reputation.
+They considered that statements made by Mitrokhin and Izvestia that "Alexei Navalny is carrying out political orders from the Alfa Group" did not correspond to reality and discredited their business reputation.
 However, the court refused to satisfy the company's claim against Mitrokhin.

 Jones Day

 In the United States, the Jones Day law firm represents numerous Russian entities, including Alfa-Bank and Alfa Group.

 Sanctions

 On February 23, 2022, Russian President Vladimir Putin announced the beginning of military operations in Ukraine, launching an invasion.
 This prompted countries to impose severe economic sanctions on Russian individuals, companies, and banks in addition to those placed on Russia in response to the 2021-2022 Russo-Ukrainian crisis.
-On February 24, 2022, U.S. President Joe Biden announced sanctions on several Russian banks, including Alfa-Bank; the restrictions include "dealings in new debt of greater than 14 days maturity and new equity".
+On 24 February 2022, U.S. President Joe Biden announced sanctions on several Russian banks, including Alfa-Bank; the restrictions include "dealings in new debt of greater than 14 days maturity and new equity".
 Alfa-Bank's press service made a statement in the Russian press that these sanctions would not affect the bank's operations.

 In April, Apple removed the Alfa-Bank application from its App Store.
 Already downloaded versions continued to work.
 In August, the “Деньги пришли” (Money Came) application appeared in the App Store, replicating the functionality of the official Alfa-Bank application, but developed by a third-party company.
 Other Russian banks have resorted to similar measures before, but "alternative" applications were cleared out in about a week.

+The EU adopted sanctions in its 10th package in February 2023.
+The UK first imposed sanctions on 24 March 2022, increased in March 2023 and in December 2023 increased them again to include a prohibition on correspondent banking relationships.